JerryB0mb/Nessus/README.md

 In enterprise/corporate environments, you obviously wouldn’t have to go through each individual vulnerability and remediate them manually.
 There should and will always be 3rd party options to automate things like OS and software patching, etc.

 Let's make this more interesting - for this project, I chose an outdated version of Firefox to install to purposely increase the attack surface of this host.
 Any old version will do.
 (DO NOT install an outdated release on your local machine!
 Make sure you’re doing this in your VM.
-You can find Mozilla’s archive with the link above.)
+You can find Mozilla’s archive with the link below.)

 https://ftp.mozilla.org/pub/firefox/releases/?_gl=1*1ys7kjl*_ga*MTQ1NjM2NDE1Ny4xNzEyNjkxNTY2*_ga_2VC139B3XV*MTcxNDgzODAwOS4xLjAuMTcxNDgzODAwOS4wLjAuMA